 Article: Kehinde Andrews, Professor of Black Studies at Birmingham City University, suggests 20 positive ways to end racism in the UK.

-Article: Essay by feminist and anti-racism activist Peggy McIntosh delving into the concept of white privilege.
+Article: Essay by feminist and anti-racism activist Peggy McIntosh delving into the concept of white advantage.

-Video: An illustration of the definition of privilege, setting out the factors that enable progression.
+Video: An illustration of the definition of white advantage, setting out the factors that enable progression.